x20xCurtiZx21x/Matrix_Calculator/README.md

 - Adding Matrices
 - Subtracting Matrices
 - Multiplying Matrices
+- Calculating the Determinant
+- Calculating the Inverse

 ## Anything planned for the Future?
 Here are a few things I am working on adding to the calculator:
-- Calculating the Determinant
+- Showing steps in calculating the determinant
-- Finding the Inverse of the Matrix
+- Matrix Division?
+(There isn't any matrix division, but it would be similar to multiplying an inverse of a matrix to another matrix)
 - Other Suggestions others may think should be included!

 ## Questions?